 Yes, family is important to a lot of us, but the next time any of us think we don’t want to attend a family event because it would be inconvenient, we’d do well to think of the pediatrician from (the fictional) Stafford, Indiana.

-In one episode, the excellent, nail-biting “The Survivors,” Kimble visits his in-laws’ home – because he hears that they are having financial troubles.
+In one episode of The Fugitive, the excellent, nail-biting “The Survivors,” Kimble visits his in-laws’ home – because he hears that they are having financial troubles.
 Kimble, you see, knows of a secret bank account that his wife had kept in case of an emergency.
 There’s a lot of money in it, enough that could save his father-in-law’s business.

 The problem?
 Kimble’s mother-in-law, Edith, fervently believes that Kimble killed her daughter.
 The father-in-law, Ed, isn’t so sure.
 Only is Helen’s youngest sister, Terry, confident that Kimble didn’t do it.

 So, presumably having a very good understanding of how his in-laws feel about him from what he saw of them at the trial, Kimble nevertheless wants to help them.
 And so he comes to (the fictional) Fairfield, Indiana, where Helen’s parents live – knowing that this is a city where a lot of people know him, and where he might be recognized instantly.

 And he is, almost as soon as he arrives, and the police are soon after him.
 Does he escape Fairfield and run for the hills?
 Or go to his in-laws’ house, anyway, to try to figure out where his late wife hid the information on the secret bank account?
 If you're familiar with The Fugitive, then you know the answer.
 Kimble goes to the house, of course.